Homeowner Loan

 We recommend researching if you are eligible for state benefits or tax credits.
 Consider checking if you have an insurance policy that could help with meeting payments.

-I'm behind on my mortgage, have you sent me a text to make a payment
+I'm behind on my mortgage or homeowner loan.
+Have you sent me a text to make a payment?

 We use text messages to communicate with some customers when they’ve recently missed a payment.
 We understand you may want to check if the message you’ve received is from Pepper Money and not a fraud attempt.